 I paint on location.
 It's the only way to see true colors and shapes, understand space and distance, observe what the light is doing, feel the temperature, and really experience a place.

 I don't paint from photos, although I like photography (a distinct, creative process in itself); but its optical technology limits the perspective and angle of view in a way that is different from what I do in painting, which is to engage with and interpret the landscape with no intervening medium.
 In other words, I may change perspective and scale and viewpoint in many subtle ways within the same painting.

 Painting outdoors is, for me, a meditation on nature, witnessed at first hand.

-I hope you like my work, and find in it relevant connections with your own life experiences.
+I hope you may find in my work relevant links to your own life experiences.

 Back to Paintings page